Expert Contributor: Maya Transoloski

 The Good

-Slim design – can be stored under a bed
+Compact design, can be stored up against a wall, under a bed or couch

 The Bad